avrae/.github/CONTRIBUTING.md

 ### Code Review

 Feel free to request a review from other contributors!
-Usually, the main reviewer is @mommothazaz123, but anyone is free to comment on open PRs.
+Usually, the main reviewer is @zhudotexe, but anyone is free to comment on open PRs.

 During the code review process, a few things will happen on your PR.
 First, our automated checks will run:
-- Travis CI: Basic code functionality test.
+- Test: Basic code functionality test.
 If you get a red X on this one, follow the link to see what happened!
+- Lint: This checks to see if your code conforms to the styles laid out in PEP 8.
+You'll see annotations appear on your code when this is done!
 - CodeCov: PR test coverage.
 Don't worry too much if you get a red X on this one, but try to keep code coverage stable where possible!

 After that, project maintainers will give feedback and leave reviews.
 Once your PR has received at least 1 approval from